ILLUSTRATION BY JONAN EVERETT

 “By investing in bonds based in emerging market economies where there’s lower inflation, investors expect to be compensated through higher yields for taking additional risk with default, unlike U.S. treasuries, which are backed by the government,” says Mohr, who is also the founder of Clarity Capital Management.
 Many emerging markets are currently experiencing lower rates of inflation.

 Gaining broad exposure across a mix of countries and economies is key.
 For example, Edward Kohlhepp, a certified financial planner in Doylestown, Pennsylvania, uses mutual funds to gain access to high-yielding emerging market bonds.
-(Many companies, such as Worthy, offer interest rates of as much as five percent.)

 “A good manager in this category has substantial boots on the ground in order to assess the various risks, such as geopolitical and currency risks,” Kohlhepp says.